-at the old Gunter Bible College, days of fond re"I am young enough to covet fame, and old memberance, and I have always made it a rule enough to know that better than fame is the joy of spending oneself in self-forgetful, loving service.
+"I am young enough to covet fame, and old enough to know that better than fame is the joy of spending oneself in self-forgetful, loving serlet any enthusiasm run away with me.

 "I am young enough to enjoy a good time, and old enough to know that one cannot have a good time if pleasure-seeking is put first in life.